 - Registry operational information available on: https://share.wmda.info/x/NRNcAQ

-- The Registry operates mostly full capacity.
-We are available via email ( email@example.com )
+- Search: The Registry operate full capacity.
+We are available via email (firstname.lastname@example.org).

 - To clarify the risk of infection on donors: If the donors have related symptoms, history of contact with COVID-19 cases or have been exposed to the risk area, the donation process on the donors will be deferred for four (4) weeks (according to the EBMT guideline).